stacks-network/docs/_develop/radiks-models.md

 To define options, pass an object, with a mandatory `type` field.
 The only supported option right now is `decrypted`.
 This defaults to `false`, meaning the field is encrypted before the data is stored publicly.
 If you specify `true`, then the field is not encrypted.

 Storing unencrypted fields is useful if you want to be able to query the field when fetching data.
-A good use-case for storing decrypted fields is to store a `foreignId` that references a different model, for a "belongs-to" type of relation.
+A good use-case for storing decrypted fields is to store a `foreignId` that references a different model, for a "belongs-to" type of relationship.

 **Never add the `decrypted` option to fields that contain sensitive user data.** Blockstack data is stored in a decentralized Gaia storage and anyone can read the user's data.
 That's why encrypting it is so important.
 If you want to filter sensitive data, then you should do it on the client-side, after decrypting it.

 ### Include defaults

 You may want to include an optional `defaults` static property for some field values.
-For example in the class below the `likesDogs` field is a `Boolean` and the default is `true`.
+For example, in the class below, the `likesDogs` field is a `Boolean`, and the default is `true`.

 ```javascript
 import { Model } from 'radiks';